Rational components of Hilbert schemes: Gr obner strata and regularity

 \begin{cor} In the above notation: \begin{itemize} \item the ideal $\id{h}(\id{j})$ is generated by the entries of the submatrix $R$ in \eqref{eq:matriceA1strato}; \item the vector space $L(\id{j})$ is generated by the entries of the submatrix $L$ in \eqref{eq:matriceA1lineare}. \end{itemize} \end{cor}

-\begin{remark} An interesting consequence of this theorem is that Gr\"{o}bner strata equations are substantially independent of the term ordering.
-The term ordering sets which monomials can appear in the tails $T_i$, but if two different term orderings determine the same tail for each monomials in $\id{j}$, then they lead to the same Gr\"{o}bner stratum structure.
-We will take up this remark in the next paragraph concerning Hilbert schemes. \end{remark}
+As already said in the Remark \ref{rk:termordersignificance}, this theorem shows one more time that Gr\"obner strata equations are substantially independent of the term ordering, that sets only which monomials can appear in the tails $T_i$.

-\begin{remark} The construction of the Gr\"{o}bner stratum of a saturated ideal requires a number of coefficients $C$ lower than that our approach needs, because a saturated monomial ideal $\id{j}$ has less generators of lower degree than its truncation $\id{j}_{\geqslant r}$.

-Using our approach the number of coefficients $C$ suffers a great increase, due both to the higher number of generators and to the to the fact that homogeneous tails in higher degree are \lq\lq stretched out\rq\rq.
-One could think that this involves an unnecessary lost of computational efficiency; however a large number of the coefficients can be easily eliminated during the computation (see for instance Proposition \ref{th:grador+1}) and moreover some of the \lq\lq new\rq\rq\ coefficients give tangible improvement.

-Moreover, the construction made in this paragraph shows that we have to consider only the \lq\lq linear\rq\rq\ $S$-polynomials and that we can use the very-well-studied and improved tools of linear algebra.
-In conclusion, we think that the complication of computational aspects is a small penalty comparing to the possibilities that this technique opens. \end{remark}